CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 that some algorithms use this to spot that they don't need to revise all the arcs; one direction is enough.

-(As we'll see next, forward-checking isn't one of these algorithms by the way.
+(Forward-Checking isn't one of these algorithms by the way.
 But it still uses arcs rather than generic constraints.)

 ## Pseudocode